W4118/W4118.github.io/guides/vm-setup.md

 Using your Ubuntu VM
 --------------------

-Two tips you may find useful for using your VM include [using SSH to connect to your VM](./ssh.md) and [setting up vim to do development in your VM](https://cs4118.github.io/dev-guides/vim-workflow.html).
-The latter guide was originally written for Debian, but it should work fine with Ubuntu.
+One tip you may find useful when using your VM is [using SSH to connect to your VM](./ssh.md).